 The Difference Between Ice Maker Capacity and Production Rate

-While capacity is a term used for both the production rate and storage capacity, it is important to differentiate these features.
+While capacity is a term used for both production rate and storage capacity, it is important to differentiate these features.
 Production rate determines how much ice will be produced, while the ice maker capacity and bin or storage capacity define how much of the produced ice can be stored before use.
-Both terms are capacity related and carry an importance.
+Both terms are capacity related and carry importance.
 Some ice makers have internal storage spaces, and some come with bins.
 For others, you might need to invest in a separate bin.
 Either way, the storage space you have will affect your efficiency.

 Most ice makers will stop producing automatically once the storage is filled up to a certain amount.
-That is often 50-100 lbs short of the maximum storage space, so that it might be confusing for first-time ice maker users, but this automatic feature is quite useful and important.
+That is often 50-100 lbs short of the maximum storage space so it might be confusing for first-time ice maker users, but this automatic feature is quite useful and important.
 By leaving room in the bin, they ensure there is no freezing or issues with the machinery.

 External Factors that Affect Ice Maker Capacity

 Ice maker capacity is often regarded as maximum capacity even though those two things are different.
 While ice makers are “capable” of producing a certain amount at a given time, they usually don’t make the full amount.